Or-Azaria/Top-Fighters/README.md

 # Top-Fighters

 # Description
-Top-Fighters is a website which gives the user information about all the events which take place in the ufc world, an easy access to the fighter’s ranking and more...
+Top-Fighters is a website that provides users with information about all events in the UFC world, as well as easy access to fighter rankings and more.

 # Project flow
-* difficulties :
-1. Choosing a reliable API was definitely challenging and a lot of time was spend until i founded one.
-2. I tried to make a bet option for each fight event .
-3. Applying oop .
-* What went well : the vision of what i wanted as a website was clear to me from the start, the wireframe document (down below) make the building process more comfortable and easy.

-Top-Fighters
-Top-Fighters is a website that provides users with information about all events in the UFC world, as well as easy access to fighter rankings and more.

-Project Flow
-The development of this website had its challenges, including:
+##The development of this website had its challenges, including:

-Choosing a reliable API that provided accurate and up-to-date information about UFC events and fighters.
+* Choosing a reliable API that provided accurate and up-to-date information about UFC events and fighters.
-Attempting to implement a betting feature for each fight event.
+* Attempting to implement a betting feature for each fight event.
-Applying object-oriented programming concepts to the codebase.
+* Applying object-oriented programming concepts to the codebase.

-Despite these difficulties, there were also things that went well:
+## Despite these difficulties, there were also things that went well:

-A clear vision of what was wanted from the website from the start.
+* A clear vision of what was wanted from the website from the start.
-Using a wireframe document to guide the building process and make it more comfortable and easy.
+* Using a wireframe document to guide the building process and make it more comfortable and easy.

-Getting Started
+# Getting Started
 To run this project locally, you will need to:

-Clone this repository
+* Clone this repository
-Install the dependencies using npm install
+* Install the dependencies using npm install
-Run the project using npm start
+* Run the project using npm start

-Dependencies
+# Dependencies
 This project is built using the following technologies and dependencies:

-express
-mongoose
-React
+Javascript
 bootstrap

-Contributing
+# Contributing
 If you're interested in contributing to this project, please feel free to create a pull request.
 Any contributions, whether big or small, are always welcome!